metriql/metriql.com/docs/reference/dimension.md

 ### `column: | sql:`

-One of `column`, and `sql` should be set in order to define the dimensions under `dimension`.
+You should set either `column` or `sql` in order to define the dimensions under `model.meta.metriql.dimensions`.
 If your data is already modeled and clean, a model usually points to a table in your database, and dimensions point to the columns under the table.
 If you're using complex types such as JSON, you can define dimensions by making use of `sql`.

 ```yml
 models: